 Outside it pours cold rain.
-Inside all boxes meant to be packed have been packed, and all items meant to be left to offer the illusion of home to possible paying inhabitants have been tucked into our childhood bedroom -- the bedroom Mom moved into after shaking off an unhappy marriage and suffocating life.
+Inside all the boxes filled with stuff offering the illusion of home to paying inhabitants have been tucked into our childhood bedroom - the bedroom Mom moved into after shaking off an unhappy marriage and suffocating life.

-Outside the rain is hard and the night dark.
-I am carrying too much for a bus and besides I have just missed one.
-Until gentrification, there were no cabs on Grand Street, but with the influx of the new residents buying at market value that clearly has changed because suddenly right in front of me there is a shiny empty taxicab.
+Until gentrification, there were no cabs on Grand Street, ever.
+Never, ever, ever.
+Yet there is a silver lining to the influx of the new residents buying at market value, because suddenly - right in front of me - there is a shiny empty taxicab.

 As we barrel up Essex Street, I look at the name of the driver.
 Mr. A. is from Togo.
 He hasn't been home in five years.
-It is very difficult being so far away from home, he tells me.
+It is very difficult being so far away from his family, he tells me.
 But things aren't good there.
-And here he is studying mathematics at Columbia.
+And here he is studying mathematics at Columbia University.
 But yes it is hard.
 He misses home.

 The way he says home and miss and family shreds what's left of my heart.

-As Mom packed up her will to live and her ability to walk, I lost the man I loved, the one I believed I would die with, the home I thought we'd live in, the family I hope would always welcome me.
+As Mom packed up her ability to walk and her will to live, I lost the man I loved, the one I believed I would build a home with, share his family with, the man I thought I would live with until death do us part.

-Those bad weekday nights and brutal weekend afternoons I'd make myself think of my grandmother at 17 getting on a ship and fleeing to America, never to see her mother or her favorite brother ever again.
-And then I’d remind myself, "Who the hell am I to think I am excused from Diaspora?
+After his sudden good-bye, I’d crawl through those bad weekday nights and brutal weekend afternoons and I'd make myself think of my grandmother who, at 17, got on a ship and fled to America, never to see her mother or her favorite brother ever again.
+And I’d remind myself, "Who the hell am I to think I am excused from Diaspora?
 Who the hell am I?"

-We leave our homes in boats and planes and taxis and cardboard cans.
+We leave our homes in boats and planes and taxis and cardboard cans with a bunch of numbers on the top.
 We leave with hope or in terror.
-We leave with our hearts broken open or our hearts bursting open.
-But we leave.
+We leave with our hearts broken or our hearts bursting.

-The rain rains.
+The rain pours down.
 Light skitters across wet streets.
 Traffic signals change.
-Diaspora begins.

 *Homeward Bound (Simon & Garfunkel)